stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 for item in giveMeAnOptionalSequence()? { … }
 ```

-As already mentioned in the introduction, a strong argument in favour of the proposed change is that `forEach` loops are considered as bad practice by some people (see the discussion of alternative 2 below), and adding the proposed change to for-in loops makes it seemingly less “necessary” having to resort to `forEach` loops.
+As already mentioned in the introduction, a strong argument in favour of the proposed change is that `forEach` loops are considered as bad practice by some people (see the discussion of alternative 2 below), and adding the proposed change to for-in loops makes it seemingly less “necessary” having to resort to `forEach` loops for succinctness.

 Some further arguments in comparison to the alternatives are given in the next section.